 - Assessment and evaluation of student progress must be in relation to learning expectations as laid out by the B.C.
 Ministry of Education’s curriculum.

 Our practices are consistent with the guidelines outlined by the Ministry of Education in their Framework for Classroom Assessment.

 Communicating learning is done in a variety of ways from a growth perspective while focusing on the development of competencies.
 It is an ongoing and collaborative process that provides a clear and accurate picture of each student’s learning journey.
 The criteria for student learning are based on the B.C.
 Ministry of Education’s curriculum.

-We use digital portfolios which allows us to communicate student learning continuously.
-Each student has their own digital portfolio.
-Each portfolio has samples of student work from throughout the year.
-Posts contain various elements including descriptive feedback, student voice, and the next steps for student learning.
+Our teachers use digital portfolios and/or summaries of learning to communicate student progress.
+Digital portfolios have samples of student work from throughout the year.
+Posts contain various elements including descriptive feedback, student voice, and next steps for student learning.
 For more details please look at the Guiding Parameters of Reporting that we use.